WYPL is the Library’s Radio Reading Service and TV Station. Here is our schedule and a description of our programming:

 Nature of Conservation: Sierra Club member Judith Rutschman brings an awareness to nature and the environment by interviewing those on the front lines of conservation and energy efficiency.

 NeighborTalk: Memphis City Council members host a bi-weekly live call-in show.
 The topics vary from city budgets to city-wide events.

 Power of Sleep: Dr. Merryl Wise hosts a show all about sleep.
-Dr. Wise talks with doctors and patients about the many different ways sleep can affect both our health and overall lives.
+Dr. Wise talks with doctors and patients about the many different ways sleep can effect both our health and overall lives.

-Question of Law: Former Shelby County Trial Judge Kay Robillio hosts a monthly panel discussion about a variety of legal issues.
-From estate planning to domestic violence, Question of Law brings awareness to everyday citizens about how your justice system works.
+Question of Law: Former Shelby County Trial Judge and current City Court Clerk Kay Robillio hosts a monthly panel discussion about a variety of legal issues.
+From estate planning to domestic violence, Question of Law brings an awareness to everyday citizens about how your justice system works.

 Senior Focus: Sunny Ross discusses senior living and how to make the golden years shine.
 Her guests include experts on important topics like residential down-sizing to findings the right nursing home.
 She also works to highlight many of the activities around town designed to keep seniors active and healthy.

 Small Business Review: Earnest Lacey highlights a different small business each month by speaking to the owners and finding out how they are working to make their small business succeed.